yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 As such, learning functional programming features has direct carry-over to the work that you might do in the future.
-Of course, functional programming is more than just a set of programming language features and principleslearning functional programming is about **rethinking the way we solve problems**.
+Of course, functional programming is more than just a set of programming language features and principles&mdash;learning functional programming is about **rethinking the way we solve problems**.
 As you have seen, some of the principles we have discussed impose restrictions on the programmer.
 Although these are meaningful restrictions, solving problems with them imposed can be quite